shahriarms/demo/README.md

 ## Getting Started

-There are two ways to run this application: using Docker (recommended for production and easy setup) or running it locally with Node.js.
+There are two primary ways to run this application.
+Using Docker is highly recommended as it automates the entire setup, including the database.

-### Option 1: Running with Docker (Recommended)
+### Option 1: Running with Docker (Recommended One-Click Setup)

-This is the simplest and most reliable way to run the application, as it bundles all dependencies and configurations into a single container.
+This is the simplest and most reliable way to run the application and its database.
+It bundles all services and configurations into a single, easy-to-manage environment.

 #### **1. Prerequisites (পূর্বশর্ত)**
-- **Docker**: You must have Docker installed on your system.
-Download Docker Desktop from the official website: [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/).
+- **Docker**: You must have Docker and Docker Compose installed.
+Download Docker Desktop from the official website, as it includes both: [docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop/).

 #### **2. Clone the Repository (রিপোজিটরি ক্লোন করুন)**
 If you haven't already, open your terminal and clone the project to your computer: